Syringopora

-Syringopora is an extinct je m'appelle nlof genus of phaceloid tabulate coral.
+Syringopora is an extinct genus of phaceloid tabulate coral.
 It has been found in rocks ranging in age from the Ordovician to the Permian, although it was most widespread during the Silurian, Devonian, and Carboniferous periods.
 Among other places, it has been found in the Columbus Limestone in Ohio, and in the Spring Branch Member of the Lecompton Limestone in Kansas.